 We understand that there are about 1200 Chart Datum points in Canada.
 A campaign to survey each of these 1200 stations is a major undertaking.
-Priorities must be set as to which areas may be most critical, or where the highest benefits-to-costs rations will accrue.
+Priorities must be set as to which areas may be most critical, or yield the lowest cost / benefit ratio.
 In this section we look at where the Chart Datum stations to be surveyed actually are.